Darkrampart/dig4633-fall2019/README.md

 As you complete each lab, you should provide a description of your features and changes here.

-## VR Lab: TITLE HERE
+## VR Lab: Farmstead

-Lab 0: Added all SDKs and pushed to Github Repository
+Lab 0: Added all SDKs and pushed to Github Repository (9.11.19)